Keisi8/Keisi8.github.io/README.md

 ## Data Protection & Security Considerations

 ### Credential Management
 API keys and OAuth tokens are stored as encrypted credentials within n8n's credential manager rather than hardcoded into workflow parameters.
 This ensures sensitive values are never exposed in the workflow JSON or version history.
-Google OAuth access was granted with the minimum required permissions, allowing access to specific file access rather than broad Drive access to following the principle of least privilege.
+Google OAuth access was granted with the minimum required permissions, allowing access to specific file access rather than broad Drive access, following the principle of least privilege.

 For a production environment, in a company context, the respective product and compliance guidelines, and restrictions would be used.